 Our partnership agreement contains provisions that allow our general partner to take into account the interests of other parties in addition to our interests when resolving conflicts of interest.
 In effect, these provisions limit our general partner's fiduciary duties to the unitholders.
 Our partnership agreement also restricts the remedies available to unitholders for actions taken that, without those limitations, might constitute breaches of fiduciary duty.
 Whenever a conflict arises between our general partner or its affiliates, on the one hand, and us or any other partner, on the other, the general partner will resolve that conflict.
-At the request of the general partner, a conflicts of interest.
+At the request of the general partner, a conflicts committee of the board of directors of the general partner will review conflicts of interest.
 Our general partner will not be in breach of its obligations under the partnership agreement or its duties to us or the unitholders if the resolution of the conflict is considered fair and reasonable to us.
 Any resolution is considered fair and reasonable to us if that resolution is:

-- . approved by the conflicts committee, although no party is obligated to seek approval and the general partner may adopt a resolution or course of action that has not received approval; - . on terms no less favorable to us than those generally being provided to or available from unrelated third parties; or - . fair to us, taking into account the totality of the relationships between the parties involved, including other transactions that may be particularly favorable or advantageous to us.
+- approved by the conflicts committee, although no party is obligated to seek approval and the general partner may adopt a resolution or course of action that has not received approval; - . on terms no less favorable to us than those generally being provided to or available from unrelated third parties; or - . fair to us, taking into account the totality of the relationships between the parties involved, including other transactions that may be particularly favorable or advantageous to us.